Display Patient Information Leaflets

 What can you do?

-If you have any concerns, please ask the nurse caring for you or ask to speak with the ward manager.
+If during your admission you have any queries or concerns, please ask the nurse caring for you or ask to speak with the ward manager.

 Avoiding harm

 We will also assess your risk of having a fall whilst in hospital and again put things into place to avoid this.
-You may be asked to wear a yellow wristband which shows the nurses that you may need assistance to mobilise for us to avoid you falling.
+You may be asked to wear a yellow wristband which shows the nurses that you may need assistance to mobilise for us to avoid you having a fall.
+Please let the nurses know if you experience any dizziness when standing or increased pain.

 We will look at the devices you have like cannulas and catheters and ask the doctors whether these can be removed.